AlistairClark7/TesProcDotNet/README.md

 # CTesXEdit
-C# .NET implementation of TESxEdit
+C# .NET implementation of a parser for TES mod files.